kyma-project/community/concepts/admission-webhook-cert-management/README.md

 This approach is used by serverless and api-gateway.
 In this case, the certificates are generated upon the server startup.
 Here's an [example of this solution](https://github.com/kyma-project/api-gateway/blob/main/internal/webhook/certificates.go).

-Issuing a certificate in the webhook server code doesn't have the above-mentioned problem.
-However, in this case it has to be implemented by every operator.
-In addition to that, the webhook server will have to be provided with extended permissions to change the corresponding `validatingwebhookconfiguration` (or the `mutatingwebhookconfiguration`).
-In addition to that, both the CA and the server certificate will be recreated upon each pod restart and will never be rotated if the pod is not restarted.
+Issuing a certificate in the webhook server code doesn't have the aforementioned problem.
+However, in this case it must be implemented by every operator.
+In addition to that, the webhook server must be provided with extended permissions to change the corresponding `validatingwebhookconfiguration` (or the `mutatingwebhookconfiguration`).
+Furthermore, both the CA and the server certificate are recreated upon each Pod restart and are never be rotated if the Pod is not restarted.

 ## How other teams manage webhook certificates